vrjpt10/ECE-GY-7123-Deep-Learning-Mini-Project/README.md

 2. The number of trainable parameters should be less than 5M.

-3. Try and test different teschniques like augmentation, normalization etc to get better accurcay.
+3. Try and test different techniques like augmentation, normalization etc to get better accurcay.

 4. Try different hyperparameters and find which gave better results.